 Acquiring real estate investments in a down economy can be both a blessing and a curse.
 A blessing in that over-extended owners are often eager to sell their properties at bargain rates.
 A curse in that finding long-term tenants for these properties is particularly challenging in a sluggish economy.
 Grayson Powell, managing partner of Coldwell Banker Commercial Sun Coast Partners, takes a conservative approach to investing in real estate and will typically only recommend "fire sale" bargains that can demonstrate cash flow at or soon after closing.

-Powell first learned of the Wilmington office/warehouse property in 2010 and was immediately attracted to its mix of office and warehouse space and central location.
+When Powell first learned of the Wilmington office/warehouse property he was immediately attracted to its mix of office and warehouse space and central location.
 Through careful market analysis, Coldwell Banker Commercial Sun Coast Partners configured a purchase price that would provide a positive cash flow upon closing, although the building was less than 50% occupied.
 The seller initially rejected the offer, but after two other buyer contracts fell through, Sun Coast Partners negotiated the purchase of the property on behalf of its client.
 Powell's willingness to walk away from the deal and to stick with the original price threshold made this property work.
 As predicted, the investment provided a positive cash flow from Day One.
 This gave Sun Coast Partners the time and flexibility to find a financially stable, long-term tenant for the property instead of rushing to fill the space at any cost.